SDFIdk/dhm-densitycheck/README.md

 ## Installation

-An appropriate environment (here named `densitycheck`) can be created with:
+An appropriate conda environment (here named `densitycheck`) can be created
+with:

 ```
 conda env create -n densitycheck -f environment.yml
 ```

+The following assumes that this environment is activated.

 The tool supports editable installation using `pip`.
 To install it this way, use the following command in the root directory: